mmistakes/minimal-mistakes/_drafts/project-loom.md

 The JVM added a new carrier thread to the pool when it found no carrier thread.
 So the `daniel` virtual thread is scheduled on the new carrier thread, executing concurrently and interleaving the two logs.

-Even though soon also `synchronized` blocks will probably unmount a virtual thread from its carrier thread, it is better to migrate those blocks to the new `Lock` API, using `java.util.concurrent.locks.ReentrantLock`.
+Even though soon also `synchronized` blocks will probably unmount a virtual thread from its carrier thread, it is better to migrate those blocks to the `Lock` API, using `java.util.concurrent.locks.ReentrantLock`.
 Such locks don't pin the virtual thread, making the cooperative scheduling work again.

 Let's create a version of our `Bathroom` class using the `Lock` API: